System Design Space

 p95: 1084.1 ms

-Device-only: 7227.2 ms
+Device only: 7227.2 ms

 Load pressure: 142.86x

-Outside SLO
+Outside the SLO

 Recommended primary tier: NVMe SSD